Howard0000/home-assistant-sikom/README.en.md

 ![Example of Sikom devices in Home Assistant](images/screenshot.png)
 ![Example of Sikom devices in Home Assistant](images/screenshot1.png)

-## Features
+## Features (English)

 - **Automatic Device Detection:** Automatically discovers all thermostats, relays, and AMS meters on your Sikom account.

--   **Intelligent Sensor Creation:** Only creates sensors for the data a device actually reports, avoiding "unavailable" entities.
--   **Climate Control:** Creates native `climate` entities for your thermostats with full functionality.
+- **Climate Control:** Creates native `climate` entities for your thermostats.
+  - Displays the current temperature.
+  - Allows you to easily switch between "Comfort" and "Eco" presets.
+  - Lets you adjust the target temperature for both comfort and eco modes directly from Home Assistant.
+  - **Measured Temperature:** For devices that report actual temperature (e.g. *SI-4* and *Eco Glamox Receiver*), an extra sensor is automatically created:
+    - `sensor.[name]_malt_temperatur`
+    - This sensor is placed in the same **Device** as the thermostat in Home Assistant.
+    - Example: *Living Room* → contains both `climate.living_room` and `sensor.living_room_malt_temperatur`.

 - **Switches:** Creates `switch` entities for devices like water heaters and relays.

--   **Energy Monitoring:** Creates sensors for AMS meters that are fully compatible with Home Assistant's Energy dashboard.
+- **Energy Monitoring:** Creates `sensor` entities for AMS meters with real-time power usage (W) and total energy (kWh), fully compatible with Home Assistant’s Energy dashboard.

--   **Support for Easee EV Charger:** Also integrates Easee chargers connected via Sikom, providing both on/off control (`switch`) and sensors for power consumption and voltage.
--   **Connectivity Status:** Creates a `binary_sensor` for devices that report their online status – perfect for power outage notifications at your cabin.
--   **Simple Configuration:** No YAML editing required.
+- **Easy Configuration:** No YAML editing required.
+Setup is handled entirely through the Home Assistant UI.

 ## Supported and Tested Devices